iRealDaksh/GitGud/README.md

 | checkout \<branch-name\> | switches to a different branch or a specific commit, updating the working directory to match the state of the chosen branch or commit    | `$git checkout <branch-name>`                                    |
 | pull                   | fetches changes from the remote repository and merges them into the current branch                                                       | `$git pull`                                                      |
 | push                   | uploads local changes to the remote repository, making them accessible to others                                                         | `$git push`                                                      |

+### Begin working on the repository

+1. Clone the repository `$git clone https://<username>//<username>.git`
+2. Open the repository and the README.md in your favorite text editor
+3. Make changes, example add a description of yourself
+4. Add the file to staging `$git add README.md`
+5. Add a descriptive commit message `$git commit -m "Update readme"`
+6. Push the repository to github `$git push`